aaronkjin/einstein/README.md

 ## Features

-- Generative AI Tools: Utilizes ChatGPT for conversations, DALL-E for image generation, Zeroscope V2 and Riffusion from ReplicateAI for video and music generation.
+- Generative AI Tools: Utilizes ChatGPT for conversations, DALL-E for image generation, Zeroscope V2 and Riffusion from ReplicateAI for video and music generation
-- Subscription Management: Integrates Stripe for handling recurring payments and subscription cancellations.
+- Subscription Management: Integrates Stripe for handling recurring payments and subscription cancellations
-- Data Management: Utilizes Prisma for database operations and securely stores user data/credentials.
+- Data Management: Utilizes Prisma for database operations and securely stores user data/credentials
-- UI/UX: Features a responsive and animation-rich UI built with Tailwind CSS.
+- UI/UX: Features a responsive and animation-rich UI built with Tailwind CSS
-- API and Server Management: Includes comprehensive endpoint handling for RESTful services.
+- API and Server Management: Includes comprehensive endpoint handling for RESTful services

-## Background and Inspiration
+## Background

 During the summer of 2023, I interned at Wagyu.ai, a generative AI start-up that provided a mobile experience for humanized AI personalities.
 Because of this experience, I was inspired by the potential of AI in various domains, thus beginning my project in building Einstein.
 Witnessing the capabilities of various AI tools sparked the idea to create a unified platform that blends technology with creativity.